RamatjyotSingh/Blockchain/README.md

 - **Fetching Blocks**:
   - Retrieves blocks using the `GET_BLOCK` protocol from peers in a load-balanced, chunk-based manner.
-  - Handles lost requests by retrying until the chain is complete.
+  - Implements retry mechanisms for handling lost requests.
 - **Chain Validation**:
   - Validates the blockchain using proof-of-work rules, ensuring hashes, nonces, and linkages meet the required difficulty level.
 - **Integration**:
-  - Chain synchronization is triggered upon joining the network or during periodic consensus.
+  - Synchronization is triggered upon network joining or during periodic consensus.
 - **Code Highlights**:
   - **File**: `get_block.py`
   - **Key Methods**: